|

 CERES:

-Roman myth name of the goddess of agriculture, derived
+Roman name derived

-from the Proto-Indo-European root ker, meaning "to
+from the Proto-Indo-European root ker, meaning

 CERI: